FernandoZnga/Django-Python-Docker/README.md

 -.
 Create a folder `mkdir <project_name>` and `cd <project_name>`

 -.
-Create a virtual environment `python3 -m env venv` ("env" is the virtual environment name)
+Create a virtual environment `python3 -m venv env` ("env" is the virtual environment name)

 -.
 Activate the virtual environment using `source env/bin/activate`